groundhoggwp/holler-box/README.md

 Copy/paste that into the MailChimp list ID field and save.

-*How do I find my Convertkit form ID and API key?*
+*How do I find my ConvertKit form ID and API key?*

 Your API key is on your account page.